-Also, if you would like to provide person-to-person support, there is a need for help with transportation to appointments, grocery shopping, bus/public transit training/practice, cell phone orientation, English language conversation and practice, etc. Please let us know if you’d like to learn more about volunteering to help with this important aspect of resettlement support.
+Also, if you’re interested in providing person-to-person support, there is a need for help with transportation to appointments, grocery shopping, bus/public transit training/practice, cell phone orientation, English language conversation and practice, etc. Please let us know if you’d like to learn more about volunteering to help with this important aspect of resettlement support.

 For FAQs, a list of needed items, and other ways to help, click here.